nikeshkamble25/InterviewQnA/CSharp.md

 	- ..

 **AsParellel Extension Class**
-- This is used for expensive functions like in _Select_
+- This is used for expensive functions like in _Select_ having complex and time consuming logic
+- This function gives an unordered list of data
+- _AsOrdered_ function can be used for getting ordered list data
+- Can control multiple parellelism using a function WithDegreeOfParallelism